MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

 the value in the cell.
 Typically, a table will already have descriptive human readable headers to identify what type of data is in the column.
 These headers are used to match to and put the associated export tags under them.
 Any row that has a header match where export tags are added is automatically ignored with the **#ignore** tag.
-Just like modification tags and export tags **#tags** is used to denote the start of a tag block.
+Just like modification tags and export tags, **#tags** is used to denote the start of a tag block.
 An entire block is matched as a whole to a row in the data, so if you have multiple tables to add tags to you should created multiple tag blocks.
-There are additional tags to help control how a black is matched, detailed below.
+There are additional tags to help control how a blank is matched, detailed below.

 Example: